7 boundary phrases

 6. To refocus a disagreement on mutual objectives: “Here’s what works best for me.
 Let’s find a solution that fits both of our schedules.”

-7. “I won’t be able to take this on, but I can suggest some alternative solutions.”
-You stay helpful without overcommitting.
+7. To stay helpful without overcommitting: “I won’t be able to take this on, but I can suggest some alternative solutions.”

 Boundaries don’t make you less dedicated—they make you sustainable.
 Try one of these phrases this week.
 Your time, energy, and well-being will thank you.